ejprice54321/ExercisesInC/reading_questions/thinkos.md

 1) The Georgian alphabet has 33 letters.
 How many bit are needed to specify a letter?

+log233

 2) In the UTF-16 character encoding, the binary representation of a character can take up to 32 bits.
 Ignoring the details of the encoding scheme, how many different characters can be represented?

+4294967296

 3) What is the difference between "memory" and "storage" as defined in Think OS?

+Memory is used to store short-term data, typically kept in the RAM, and is volatile, so it is lost when the computer shuts down.
+Storage is used for long-term storage, kept in the physical drive, and non-volatile.

 4) What is the difference between a GiB and a GB?
 What is the percentage difference in their sizes?

+A GiB is a gibibyte and a GB is a gigabyte, 2^30 and 10^9 bytes respectively.
+They have a 7% difference in size.

 5) How does the virtual memory system help isolate processes from each other?

+"a process cannot access data belonging to another process, because there is no virtual address it can generate that maps to physical memory allocated to another proces"

 6) Why do you think the stack and the heap are usually located at opposite ends of the address space?

+This allows them to grow in directions away from each other as they expand.

 7) What Python data structure would you use to represent a sparse array?

+Dictionary

 8) What is a context switch?

+A context switch is the mechanism that allows the operating system to to interrupt a running process, save its state, and run another process.

 In this directory, you should find a subdirectory named `aspace` that contains `aspace.c`.
 Run it on your computer and compare your results to mine.

+Address of main is 0x40057d
+Address of global is 0x60104c
+Address of local is 0x7fffa0899044
+Address of p is 0x2463010

 1) Add a second call to `malloc` and check whether the heap on your system grows up (toward larger addresses).

+Yes

 2) Add a function that prints the address of a local variable, and check whether the stack grows down.

+No

 3) Choose a random number between 1 and 32, and allocate two chunks with that size.
 How much space is there between them?
 Hint: Google knows how to subtract hexadecimal numbers.

+32 in decimal and 0x20 in hexadecimal

 ## Chapter 4